MichaelHatherly/Lexicon.jl/doc/manual.md

 Documentation may be exported using the provided `save` function.
-It currently supports HTML output which can be hosted on a package's `gh-pages` branch or anywhere other hosting service.
+It currently supports HTML output which can be hosted on a package's `gh-pages` branch or any other hosting service.

 ### Doctests

-*Lexicon.jl* includes a `doctest` function that tries to execute that code blocks in docstrings.
+*Lexicon.jl* includes a `doctest` function that runs code blocks in docstrings and generates summaries of the results.